dustinslane/DrLight/README.md

 # DrLight

-Dr Light is a small program I wrote for [@GTA-DPS]( https://github.com/GTA-DPS ) It was his idea, and with some elbow grease this turned out greate.
+Dr Light is a small program I wrote for [@GTA-DPS]( https://github.com/GTA-DPS ) It was his idea, and with some elbow grease this turned out great.

 Dr Light corrects wrong Direction/Tangent entries in .light files exported by Gims EVO using stock rockstar .light files for reference.
 This should allow modders to recreate the quality of interior lighting that Rockstar has.